Azure/SAP-automation-samples/SAP/TSG/bomlinkupdate.md

 1. The overall goal is to update BOM files that reference an outdated link.
     This could be a link to a SAP package, SWPM module etc.
     We should also preserve the earlier versions of the file which contain the outdated links for book-keeping purposes.
     For this reason we need to move the outdated files to the archives folder.
+    For updating SWPM and SUM packages make sure to check [this](#procedure-for-swpm-and-sum-files) out once.
 1. Get the new BOM link.
     Click [here](#how-to-get-the-updated-bom-link) to check the procedure for procuring the updated link.
 1. Find the files where the outdated BOM link has been referred to.